 - 1 pound cod fillets, cut into 1/2-inch-thick slices

-- Pour the flour onto a plate, and set aside.
-Pour the coconut milk into a shallow dish, and set aside.
+- Add flour to a plate and set aside.
+Pour the coconut milk into a shallow dish and set aside.

 - In a separate shallow dish, combine the flax meal, bread crumbs, Parmesan, paprika, salt, and pepper.

 - To dredge, dip each fish piece into the flour, then the milk, and finally, the crumb mixture, coating both sides and pressing lightly to adhere.

 - Place the fish sticks onto the baking sheet and bake for 20 minutes, until golden brown, flipping once halfway through.

 Don’t need an egg-free version?
 Omit the coconut milk and flax and use 2 eggs instead.

 - Calories: 121

 - Fat: 3.7g